CodeReclaimers/neat-python/docs/module_summaries.rst

     by ``connections``.
 Used to avoid :term:`recurrent` networks when a purely :term:`feed-forward` network is desired (e.g., as determined by the
     ``feed_forward`` setting in the :ref:`configuration file <feed-forward-config-label>`.

-    :param connections: The current network, as a list of (input, output) connections.
+    :param connections: The current network, as a list of (input, output) connection :term:`identifiers <key>`.
     :type connections: list(tuple(int, int))
     :param test: Possible connection to be checked for causing a cycle.
     :type test: tuple(int, int)